-- Artery junction points may become weak, causing ballooning of the blood vessel wall that can form a small sac or aneurysm.
+Artery junction points may become weak, causing ballooning of the blood vessel wall that can form a small sac or aneurysm.

 - Cerebral aneurysms are common, but most are asymptomatic and are found incidentally at autopsy.

 - Aneurysms can leak or rupture causing symptoms from severe headache to stroke-like symptoms, or death.

 - The health care practitioner needs to maintain a high incidence of suspicion to make the diagnosis, since many patients may have an initial small leak of blood causing symptoms hours or days before a catastrophic bleed occurs.

 - Diagnosis of a brain aneurysm may require CT scans, lumbar puncture, or angiography.

-- Treatment to repair the aneurysm may involve neurosurgery to put a clip across the weak blood vessel wall.
+- Treatment to repair the aneurysm may involve surgery to put a clip across the weak blood vessel wall.
 Instead of surgery, some patients may be treated by an interventional radiologist or neurologist who may use a coil to fill the aneurysm to prevent bleeding.

 What is a brain aneurysm, and what causes a brain aneurysm?

-The Circle of Willis is the junction of the four many arteries that supply the brain with nutrition (oxygen and glucose), two carotid arteries and two vertebral arteries.
+The Circle of Willis is the junction of the four many arteries, two carotid arteries and two vertebral arteries, that supply the brain with nutrition (oxygen and glucose).
 This loop of arteries is located at the base of the brain and sends out smaller branch arteries to all parts of the brain.
 The junctions where these arteries come together may develop weak spots.
 These weak spots can balloon out and fill with blood, creating the outpouchings of blood vessels known as aneurysms.
-These sac-like areas may leak or rupture, spilling blood into surrounding tissues.
+These sac-like areas may leak or rupture, spilling blood into surrounding brain tissue.

 There are other rare causes of aneurysms.
 Mycotic aneurysms are caused by infections of the artery wall.
 Tumors and trauma can also cause aneurysms to form.
 Drug abuse, especially cocaine, can cause the artery walls to inflame and weaken.